gitsetgopack/MoneyManagerV2/README.md

 ## Developer Friendly

 - **Modular Configuration**: Simplify setup with a sample_config.py file that supports environment variables for secure, customizable settings like database URIs, API ports, and bot tokens—just rename and update, or export values directly from your environment!
+- **Stable Release(master) Branch**: We have Pre-commit running as github workflows which allows only the tested, formatted, linted, checked, code to push to the release branches

 ## Usage